TravelPerk grabs $44M to take its pain-free SaaS for business travel global

 “We’re never fundraising and we’re always fundraising I guess,” Meir responds on that.
 “We don’t need to fundraise for the next three years or so, so it will not come out of need, hopefully, unless something really unusual is happening, but it will come more out of opportunity and if it presented a way to grow even faster.

 “I think the key here is how fast we grow.
-And how good a product we certify — and if we have an opportunity to make it even faster or better then we’ll go for it.
+And how good a product we certify — and if we have an opportunity to make it even faster or better than we’ll go for it.
 But it’s not something that we’re actively doing it… So to all investors reading this piece don’t call me!” he adds, most likely inviting a tsunami of fresh investor pitches.

 Discussing the challenges of building a business that’s so fast growing it’s also changing incredibly rapidly, Meir says nothing is how he imagined it would be — including fondly thinking it would be easier the bigger and better resourced the business got.
 But he says there’s an upside too.